marymex/QT1_multiplication_table/README.md

 ### Layout

 The followig code is the constructor of MainWindow class.
 We add a grid layout to the central widget.
 We add tableWidget, groupBox and pushButton to the layout.
+A grid layout is similar to a table.
+We specify the number of row and colums for each widget.

 ```sh
 MainWindow::MainWindow(QWidget *parent)